Highly-figured wallpaper; photo courtesy Andreas Praefcke

 Always hang the paper from top to bottom.
 Run a moist sponge along the edges to avoid lifting at the seams.
 Use a plastic edger (squeegee) to gently pull (never push) the paper from the center outward and downward.

 Make sure the paper is securely pasted against any baseboards or moulding.
-When it comes to home improvement tasks like these, such as working with contractor estimating software or taking measurements, attention to detail is critical here.
+When it comes to home improvement tasks like these, such as working with contractor or taking measurements, attention to detail is critical here.

 Scoring Perfect Wallpaper Edges